Suh0161/aether-trading-agent/README.md

 4. **Position Sizing** - Two-layer system calculates capital allocation (6-25%) and leverage multiplier (1-3x) based on confidence, fully respecting `MAX_EQUITY_USAGE_PCT`
 5. **Cost Optimization** - Intelligent LLM call skipping based on market change detection to reduce API costs by 50-70%
 6. **AI Validation** - DeepSeek AI reviews the signal and market context, approving or vetoing the trade
-7. **Risk Check** - Risk manager validates position size, leverage, and portfolio limits (prevents duplicate positions)
+7. **Risk Check** - Risk manager validates position size, leverage, and portfolio limits (ensures only one position per symbol using real-time position tracking)
 8. **Execution** - If approved, order is placed on Binance Futures with automatic stop-loss/take-profit for both LONG and SHORT positions
 9. **P&L Tracking** - Real-time calculation of realized and unrealized P&L with accurate reporting in agent messages
 10. **Monitoring** - Position is tracked every cycle for exit conditions (SL/TP hit, trend reversal, etc.)